ClickioTech/clickio_consent_sdk_flutter/README.md

 - `analyticsStorageGranted` — Consent for analytics storage
 - `adStorageGranted` — Consent for ad storage
 - `adUserDataGranted` — Consent for processing user data for ads
 - `adPersonalizationGranted` — Consent for ad personalization
+- `securityStorageGranted` — Consent for Security Storage.
+- `personalizationStorageGranted` — Consent for Personalization Storage.
+- `functionalityStorageGranted` — Consent for Functionality Storage.

 ---